JRF-2018/jrf_pdb_agent_lib/README.md

 * `pal.login(address_hint=None)`: Initializes the library.
 In this version, it primarily serves as a conceptual initialization point, as `send/receive` directly use shared memory. `address_hint` is not directly used for socket binding but can be used for logging or future complex setup.
 * `pal.do(order, current_code=None)`: The central function.
 When called, it pauses the program and enters the Python debugger (`pdb.set_trace()`).
 During this pause, the AI agent is expected to interact directly via `pdb` commands or shared memory.
 After the debugger session, if the AI has set the module's `EXEC`, `RESULT` or `EXCEPTION` global variables (e.g., by typing directly into the `pdb` prompt or via shared memory), `pal.do` will execute the provided code, return the specified result in the caller's context or raise the exception.
-* `pal.consult_human(order=None, current_code=None)`: This is a pseudo-function for the AI to request that it pause execution and interact with a human while the debugger is running.
+* `pal.consult_human(order=None, current_code=None)`: This is a pseudo-function for the AI to request a in execution and interact with a human while the debugger is running.
 It enters the debugger at this point.
-It's also possible that the AI might explicitly write this function into its source code when it determines that human interaction is necessary.
-Similar to `pal.do`, it interprets `EXEC`, `RESULT`, or `EXCEPTION` to support the consultation, but it differs in that it returns to the debugger even after `EXEC` completes.
+It's also possible that the AI might explicitly insert calls to this this function into its generated code when it determines that human interaction is necessary.
+Similar to `pal.do`, it interprets `EXEC`, `RESULT`, or `EXCEPTION` to support the consultation, however, unlike pal.do, it re-enters the debugger even after EXEC completes, allowing for continued human interaction.

 **Please note**: Due to its design, directly calling `pal.do` or `pal.consult_human` (or functions that utilize them) from within a debugger session is not possible.